Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Introduction

 \subsection{Related Works}

 The maximum rank that a continuous \emph{holographic} array of a given size can achieve was characterized (among others) in \cite{Hu2018a} and \cite{Pizzo2020a}.
 While this characterization is not directly applicable to LOS MIMO communication links, it serves as a bound on the maximum rank in MIMO communications.
 It is also worth noting that not only the rank determines the channel capacity but also the condition number of the channel matrix, which should ideally be one.
 Considering an ideal LOS MIMO scenario, it was shown in \cite{Bohagen2007a,multi2011,Do2021a} how the antenna spacing in two uniform linear arrays (ULAs) can be optimized to achieve both a rank equal to the number of antennas and a condition number of one for the channel matrix (which is the ideal case for spatial multiplexing).
 The aforementioned papers consider arrays with parallel broadside directions, while the rotation of antenna arrays was studied in \cite{Jeng2005,Garca2018LOSMD}.
 These papers also optimized the antenna spacing and showed that the spherical wave model is more accurate than the planar in MIMO system.
 In \cite{renzo2023}, the spherical wavefront was exploited to design the uniform linear arrays for efficient performance and is compared with conventional half-wavelength spaced arrays.
 The accuracy and relevance of the parabolic model in near-field MIMO is investigated in \cite{Heedong2023}.
 The results were extended to the case of uniform rectangular arrays (URAs) also termed two-dimensional arrays in \cite{LarssonP.2005,Zhou2012AADf}.
-The optimization of the singular values in the channel matrix for URA is discussed in \cite{Bohagen2007b} and ULA was observed as a special case of URA.
+The optimization of the singular values in the channel matrix for uniform circular arrays (UCAs) is discussed in \cite{irregularuca24} and for URAs in \cite{Bohagen2007b}, and ULA was observed as a special case of URA.
+The work in \cite{irregular2017} discussed capacity for irregular arrays motivating the usage more inclined towards reconfigurable antenna designs.
 However, these prior works are limited to single-polarized arrays, although practical systems generally utilize dual polarization.
+The dual-polarized antenna allows us to send parallel streams in the same signal direction, doubling the capacity, when there is no signal leakage or radiations into the unintended polarization direction.
+This is captured by the cross-polar discrimination (XPD).
+To the best of our knowledge, this is the first time that dual-polarized antennas have been considered when deriving the optimal spacing in point-to-point MIMO systems.